 The nurses’ initial campaign for labor representation came to a close on August 1, 1946, with the announcement of Garfield’s signing.
 “Permanente’s historic contract gives working nurses a 40-hour work week for the first time in Alameda County hospitals,” the Guild press release stated.
 “Besides reducing the former 48-hour work week to 40 hours, the Permanente agreement raises the former basic wage of $175 to $185.
 The basic rate will go up to $190 on October 1 and $200 monthly on January 1, 1947.”
 Meanwhile, the California State Nurses Association was negotiating with other East Bay hospitals.
 Spokeswoman Edna Behrens told the Tribune their contracts called for a 44-hour work week beginning July 1 and a 40-hour week as of January 1, 1947.
 She said the shortened week would not mean a reduction in the minimum salary of $200 per month.

 While nurses felt empowered after the war to pursue higher positions in the field of medical care, not everyone was anxious to embrace them in new roles.
 A case in point is neurosurgeon Howard Naffziger, who spoke in 1947 at a two-day conference of the Association of California Hospitals at Hotel Claremont in Oakland.
 “Highly specialized nurses should be called something else, because they have specialized themselves right out of the care of the sick.”
-He said nurses could learn all they needed to know in two years, or even one year of training.
+He said nurses could learn all they needed to know in 2 years, or even one year of training.
 “The needs of the public for nurses exceed the ability of the public to pay,” the renowned neurosurgeon said.

 Marguerite McLean, then superintendent of nurses at Highland Hospital and later director of the Permanente School of Nursing, countered his remarks: “Doctors …have had to spread themselves so thin that one wonders what would happen if nurses hadn’t been qualified to step in and take care of the situation,” McLean told the Oakland Tribune.
 She added that even the practical nurse with less training would need a living wage, which would have to be close to the $200 basic monthly pay of the trained nurse.
 “Nurses feel they are best qualified to know and understand nursing requirements.”